js1972/cap-real-world/README.md

 - This blog post: [How to share tables across different cap projects](https://blogs.sap.com/2021/10/03/how-to-share-tables-across-different-cap-projects/) is fantastic and each of these options is catered for by the CAP generator.
 - This developer tutorial [Combine CAP with SAP HANA Cloud to Create Full-Stack Applications](https://developers.sap.com/mission.hana-cloud-cap.html) shows how to access native SAP HANA Cloud artefacts in a CAP project.
 The CAP generator also does this.

-## Designing UI5 apps for the Launchpad service
+## Architecting CAP based UI5 apps for the Launchpad service
+When building CAP projects and adding UI's you have some architecture options such as the following (could be more):
+- Create a UI app completely separately (in another MTA) from the CAP service MTA
+- Create a UI app inside the same MTA as your CAP project
+- Create multiple UI apps inside the same MTA as your CAP project or even use a UI reuse component
+- Split the UI apps into separate MTAs.

-A great series of blog posts showing th different ways to architect your ui5 apps for BTP:
+A great series of blog posts showing the different ways to architect your ui5 apps for BTP:
 1. [A simple UI5 app that runs in the launchpad serivce](https://blogs.sap.com/2022/01/14/designing-ui5-apps-for-sap-launchpad-service-part-1/)
 1. [Multiple apps with a shared reuse library](https://blogs.sap.com/2022/02/08/designing-ui5-apps-for-sap-launchpad-service-part-2/)
 1. [Splitting bigger projects](https://blogs.sap.com/2022/02/17/designing-ui5-apps-for-sap-launchpad-service-part-3/)